digital-carver/cygdepparser/README.md

 ![Sample graph output](./sample_output.png)

 Usage: Just run it as `perl ./cygdepparser.pl` with the input data in a file named input.txt in the current directory.
 The output is in an SVG file `cyg_dependency.svg`, that you can view in any modern browser.
 You can also do `perl ./cygdepparser.pl yourfilename.txt`, in which case the output is put into `yourfilename.svg` in the same directory.

+TODO: There's tons of prettification that GraphViz has features for, so the output can probably be made to look more appealing, and perhaps be more usable too.